 When Buffer repurposed some of their best posts into an email course, they got 17,817 signups.

-Content marketer Jay Baer repurposes all of the 5-minute videos, from his series “Jay Today,” into 8 different formats:
+Content marketer Jay Baer repurposes all of the 5-minute videos, from his series “Jay Today,” into 8 different formats for use across his entire social media marketing strategy:

 “I spend five minutes recording a video that becomes: